skmn1/Odoo-vscode-config/README.md

-# Configure and run Odoo inside the VS Code editor
+Odoo developers sturuggle a lot, since testing every change after modifiying the python part of the project requires a restart of the odoo service from the task manager and then an upgrade of the application from the app page.
-Run odoo service directly from the vs code editor
+In this projet, we will help you not only start, restart, and close the odoo service from the visual studio code editor, but also debug the python part.

-From the top menu, select run -> add configuration file
+After opening VSCode, from the top menu, select run -> add configuration

 That will generate the launch.json file with its default content